-• The base data used of mining and production at Chama, where RZ (405 Kt) mined and produced carats (82 million carats) from July 2019 to Dec 2022, which cater confidence and reference for resource upgradation, a material value for a conservative consideration.

-- The base data used was actual bulk sampling mining and production at Chibolele, where RZ (217 Kt) mined and produced carats (28 million carats) from Dec 2017 to Dec 2022, which cater confidence and reference for resource upgradation, a material value for a conservative consideration. - Upgrade in Gemstone Resource category at Chama and Chibolele due to additional oriented drilling as recommended; and - o Small increase in Measured Gemstone Resources in surface stockpiles.
+- The base data used of mining and production at Chama, where RZ (519 Kt) mined and produced carats (105 million carats) from July 2019 to Dec 2023, which cater confidence and reference for the upgrade of the resource, a material value for a conservative consideration. - The base data used was actual bulk sampling mining and production at Chibolele, where RZ (278 Kt) mined and produced carats (34 million carats) from Dec 2017 to Dec 2023, which cater confidence and reference for the upgrade of the resource, a material value for a conservative consideration. - Upgrade in Gemstone Resource category at Chama due to additional oriented drilling as recommended; and - Ore depletion in Chama and Chibolele and addition of Measured Gemstone Resources in surface stockpiles in Chama.